areebanaz941/areebanaz941/README.md

 ## Hi, I'm Areeba Naz 👋

-I'm an aspiring GIS Developer with a passion for geospatial technologies and full-stack development.
+An aspiring GIS Developer with a passion for geospatial technologies and full-stack development.
 This repository is a showcase of my skills and projects in the GIS and software development space.

 ## 🔧 Skills
 - **GIS Tools**: GeoPandas, QGIS, GDAL, PostGIS